Akil Baddoo Player Props: Tigers vs. Orioles

-On Friday, Akil Baddoo (.214 batting average in his past 10 games, with two doubles, four walks and an RBI) and the Detroit Tigers face the Baltimore Orioles, whose starting pitcher will be Grayson Rodriguez.
-First pitch is at 6:40 PM ET.
+Akil Baddoo -- 0-for-1 in his last game -- will be in action for the Detroit Tigers versus the Baltimore Orioles, with Dean Kremer on the hill, on April 29 at 12:10 PM ET.

-In his previous game he had a hitless showing (0-for-1) against the Orioles.
+He had a hitless performance in his previous game (0-for-1) against the Orioles.

 Akil Baddoo Game Info & Props vs. the Orioles